STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers

 The basic idea of experiment condition extraction with GBCE is that sentences containing statistics mostly follow a common sentence structure.
-Therefore, there should be a uniquely determinable finite set of rules that can exploiting those patterns for extracting the experiment condition.
-However, deviations occurred frequently and we observed differences between statistical test types.
-For example, correlations seemed to followed a common pattern more often, while chi-square tests did not.
-Overall, we achieved a precision of $46\%$ for APA-conform reports, which is unexpectedly notably higher than the $30\%$ for non-APA reporting.
+Therefore, there should be a uniquely determinable finite set of rules that can exploit those patterns for extracting the experiment condition.
+However, deviations occurred frequently and we observe differences between statistical test types.
+For example, reporting conditions for correlations seem to follow a common pattern more often, while reporting conditions of chi-square tests did not.
+Overall, we achieved a precision of $46\%$ for extracting conditions from APA-conform reports, which is notably higher than the $30\%$ for non-APA reporting.
 The reason is that non-APA reporting generally has a higher variety.
-The sentences were longer, with a more complex structure and also contained more statistics per sentence.
-This is particularly evident from the higher number for reason~$3$ (pre-processing error due to wrong sentences splitting) and reason~$5$ (GBCE misses due to variety in the reporting) as shown in Table~\ref{tab:gbceRes}. \extended{The sentences containing multiple statistics were cropped during pre-processing.
-This caused problems, if the context of the sentence was only comprehensible through neighboring sentences or if the sentence was not grammatically correct.
-One example for this behavior is: ``\textit{The results show, that female participants used national newspapers (STATISTIC) highly significant less than male participants and international sources (STATISTIC) and YouTube (STATISTIC)}''.
-In those cases, it was not possible to automatically distinguish between aspects and experimental conditions.}
+The sentences were longer, with a more complex structure, and also contained more statistics per sentence.
+This is particularly evident from the higher number extraction failures due to reason~$3$ (pre-processing error due to wrong sentences splitting) and reason~$5$ (GBCE misses condition due to variety in the reporting) as shown in Table~\ref{tab:gbceRes}. \extended{The sentences containing multiple statistics were cropped during pre-processing.
+This caused problems, if the context of the sentence was only comprehensible through neighboring sentences or if the sentence was not grammatically correct.} One example is: ``\textit{The results show, that female participants used national newspapers [STATISTIC] highly significant less than male participants and international sources [STATISTIC] and YouTube [STATISTIC]}''.
+In those cases, it was not possible to automatically distinguish between experiment topics and conditions.